Kevin Durant has become a minority shareholder of PSG.

 Durant joins the ranks of other prominent NBA players who have turned European soccer investors, including Lebron James and Russell Westbrook.
 James caught the football bug early and invested millions in Liverpool in April 2011, adding to his ownership in 2021.

-Westbrook owns a minority stake in Championship side Leeds.
+Westbrook owns a minority stake in side Leeds.
 Durant also owns a minority stake in side Philadelphia Union and NWSL club NJ/NY Gotham FC.